10 Tips for a Happy Relationship: Love Thrives On These

 Depression has no single cause, but several factors can bring on symptoms.
 It can be situational – following an event that has turned … Come Read the Rest

-10 Warnings Signs that Arguing is Hurting Your Relationship and What to Do About It
+10 Warnings Signs that Arguing is Hurting Your Relationship and How to Fight Fair

 As we grow up, each of us learns that there are many ways to approach an argument.
-We can fight — persist, badger and raise the volume — until we get our way.
+We can try our best to fight fair.
+We can persist, badger and raise the volume — until we get our way.
 We can try to avoid it entirely by giving in, or keeping mute about issues.
 Some couples may find themselves stuck in a pattern of ‘fighting all the time.’
 When arguing doesn’t solve anything, withdrawal can set in — a habit of turning away from each other for self-preservation.

 It is sad when couples see their partner as someone to avoid, someone to change or someone who is on the ‘other side.’
 But there is real reason to believe couples can shift from opposition to kindler gentler problem solving that has powerful positive outcomes.
 Deep down, each of you most likely wants to help each other reach your goals, individually and as a couple.
-Arguing successfully helps you both find solutions — and be happier together — … Come Read the Rest
+Arguing successfully helps you both find solutions — … Come Read the Rest

 Is My Spouse Cheating?
 How to Face and Heal From Infidelity